Agree to Try

 ✓ Critical ❑ Helpful ❑ Experimental

-An organization is a group of folks working together, and a method such as GROWS tries to make it easier for everyone to work together to achieve their overall goals.
+An organization is a group of folks working together, and the GROWS Method® tries to make it easier for everyone to work together to achieve their overall goals.

-The GROWS™ Method is for everyone in an organization.
-It’s not just for executives, or just for developers.
+The GROWS Method® is for everyone in an organization.
+It’s not just for leaders, or just for developers.
 It’s a corporate strategy for generating intellectual property in frequently changing, partial-knowledge environments.
-And because it involves everyone, everyone should agree that they will give their honest, best effort.
+And because it involves everyone, everyone needs to agree that they will give their honest, best effort.

 Transparency and accountability go both ways, from leadership to team members and back, throughout the organization.

 So what does Agree to Try look like?
-Everyone involved in The GROWS™ Method needs to publicly:
+Everyone involved in The GROWS Method® needs to publicly:

-Ok, it sounds hokey and perhaps naïve, but so many “change initiatives” fail on this one simple point: explain clearly what we’re trying to do, and ask everyone to agree to try it.
+It may sounds hokey and perhaps naive, but many “change initiatives” fail on this one simple point: explain clearly what we’re trying to do, and ask everyone to agree to try it, mess and all:

 Even though the GROWS Method® is designed for the whole organization, that doesn’t mean you want to start with the whole organization all at once.
 That’s a guaranteed path to failure.
 In keeping with OneThingAtATime, chose one specific starting point.

-A small, pilot team is a great way to start, and honors the “take small bites always” Core Principle.
-But you want that team’s leadership to be on board with the idea, as far up as you can go, the farther the better.
+A small, pilot team is a great way to start, and honors the SmallBitesAlways Practice.
+You want that team’s leadership to be on board with the change, as far up as you can go; the higher the better.

-But for most organizations, those long-range, explicitly detailed plans are a complete fiction, and the inevitable deviation from the naive plan breeds hostility, distrust, and an ultimately negative environment for all parties.
-So instead of continuing to treat guesses as fact, we want to move toward an organization that deals with facts as they happen.
+But for most organizations, those medium- to long-range, explicitly detailed plans are a complete fiction.
+The inevitable deviation from the naive plan breeds hostility, distrust, and an ultimately negative environment for all parties.
+Instead of continuing to treat guesses as fact, we want to move toward an organization that deals with facts as they happen.

 You’re doing it wrong if you or your organization…

-If any of these descriptions are true for your organization—or for yourself—then you’re not ready for The GROWS™ Method yet.
+If any of these descriptions are true for your organization—or for yourself—then you’re not ready for The GROWS Method® (or any change) yet.

 Pit departments or projects against each other.

-Demand agreement without supporting transparency or accountability from executives or team members.
+Demand agreement without supporting transparency or accountability from leaders or team members.